imsdu/hands-on-kafka/hands-on-java/README.md

 ## Stateful transformations- Cecilia
 - With a table with with a count of commit by contributor
 - Make a table for know how many commit relate to a "fix" for each year
+- Make a table with the total size of comment by author

 ## Joining -  Dumas
 ## Windowing - Saleh